iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 <a name="q4"></a>
 #### 4. Difference between rank,row_number and dense_rank?

-RANK, DENSE_RANK and ROW_NUMBER are all analytical window functions.
+RANK, DENSE_RANK and ROW_NUMBER are called window functions.
+They must be used with the **OVER** clause.
 * **RANK**: Will rank a column but will skip a value if there are ties.
 * **DENSE_RANK**: Will rank a column bbut will NOT skip a value for ties.
 * **ROW_NUMBER**: Assigns a unique row number to each row.